ChristopherWilks/megadepth/README.md

 This will be the same order as the BED file *if* coordinates from the same chromosome are contiguous in the BED file (typically they are).

+You can skip the index with `--no-index` in cases where the regions cover nearly the whole genome (can be faster than jumping around the index).

+#### `megadepth /path/to/bamfile --annotation 400`

+generates coverage sums over 400 bp contiguous windows of the genome.

-Will default to reporting to `STDOUT` unless `--no-annotation-stdout` is passed in.
+Will default to reporting to `STDOUT` unless `--no-annotation-stdout` or `--gzip` is passed in.

+### Coverage over the whole genome

+There's multiple ways to get whole genome, per-base coverage:

-### `megadepth /path/to/bamfile --coverage --annotation <annotated_file.bed> --no-coverage-stdout --no-annotation-stdout`
+#### `megadepth /path/to/bamfile --coverage`

-In addition to reporting per-base whole genome coverage, this will also sum the per-base coverage within annotated regions submitted as a BED file.

-It's best to use the command as given, otherwise both the coverage and annotated coverage output will be reported intermingled to `STDOUT`.
+Generates per-base counts of overlapping reads across all bases of the genome.

+Typically this is used to produce a BigWig, but can be used w/o the `--bigwig` option to just output TSVs

+Will default to reporting to `STDOUT` unless `--no-coverage-stdout` or `--gzip` is passed in.

-### `megadepth /path/to/bamfile --coverage --double-count`
+`megadepth /path/to/bamfile --bigwig`

+Outputs coverage as BigWig file(s) instead of TSVs (including for `--min-unique-qual` option) this is an alterate subcommand to `--coverage`.

-By default, `megadepth --coverage` will not double count coverage where paired-end reads overlap (same as `mosdepth`'s default).
+By default, `--coverage` and `--bigwig` will not double count coverage where paired-end reads overlap (same as `mosdepth`'s default).
-However, double counting can be allowed with this option, which may result in faster running times.
+However, double counting can be allowed with the `--double-count` option, which may result in faster running times if precise counting is not needed.

-### `megadepth /path/to/bamfile --bigwig`
+#### `megadepth /path/to/bamfile --auc`

-Outputs coverage vectors as BigWig file(s) (including for `--min-unique-qual` option).
+Reports area-under-coverage across all bases (one large sum of overlapping reads, per-base).
+This will also report additional counts for:
+ * `min-unique-qual` only for reads with MAPQ >= to this setting
+ * `--annotation`: only for bases in the annotated regions

+This computes the coverage (same as `--coverage` and `--bigwig`) under the hood, but won't output it unless `--coverage` or `--bigwig` is also passed in.

+Will default to reporting to `STDOUT` unless `--no-auc-stdout` is passed in.

 ### `megadepth /path/to/bamfile --frag-dist`